-MIT is committed to providing a learning, living and working environment free from discrimination including sexual harassment and sexual violence.
-Gender based discrimination, including sexual misconduct, sexual harassment, intimate partner violence, and stalking committed by MIT students, staff, or faculty will not be tolerated.
+MIT is committed to providing a learning, living and working environment free from gender-based discrimination.
+Gender-based discrimination, including sexual misconduct (a term used to describe a range of behaviors including sexual harassment, non-consensual sexual contact/sexual assault, non-consensual sexual penetration/rape, and sexual exploitation), intimate partner violence, and stalking committed by MIT students, staff, or faculty will not be tolerated.
 This applies to academic, educational, athletic, residential, and other Institute operated programs.

 MIT complies with applicable state and federal statutes, including Title IX of the federal Higher Education Amendment of 1972, which prohibits discrimination on the basis of sex in any education program or activity receiving federal financial aid.
 Sexual assault and sexual harassment is a form of sex discrimination prohibited by Title IX.